Market analysis: Market segmentation

 Market segmentation is the basis for a differentiated market analysis.
 Differentiation is important.
 One main reason is the saturation of consumption, which exists due to the increasing competition in offered products.
 Consumers ask for more individual products and services and are better informed about the range of products than before.
 As a consequence, market segmentation is necessary.
 Segmentation includes a lot of market research, since a lot of market knowledge is required to segment the market.
 Market research about market structures and processes must be done to define the “relevant market”.
 The relevant market is an integral part of the whole market, on which the company focuses its activities.
 To identify and classify the relevant market, a market classification or segmentation has to be done.

 Dimensions of market analysis

 The goal of a market analysis is to determine the attractiveness of a market, both now and in the future.
 Organizations evaluate the future attractiveness of a market by gaining an understanding of evolving opportunities and threats as they relate to that organization's own strengths and weaknesses.
+A market analysis investigates among other things the influence of supply and demand on a market.

-Organizations use the finding to guide the investment decisions they make to advance their success.
+Organizations use the findings to guide the investment decisions they make to advance their success.
 The findings of a market analysis may motivate an organization to change various aspects of its investment strategy.
-Affected areas may include inventory levels, a work force expansion/contraction, facility expansion, purchases of capital equipment, and promotional activities.
+Affected areas may include inventory levels, work force expansion/contraction, facility expansion, purchases of capital equipment, and promotional activities.